lorainelab/bioviz/README.md

 The site is designed to be deployed as-is into Web-accessible directories for development, testing, and (ultimately) deployment via git pull commands on the main bioviz.org site.

-To update or add content:
+Recommended workflow to update or add content:

 * fork this repository
-* clone your fork onto a staging site (configured as below)
+* clone your fork to a staging site (configured as below)
 * make a branch on your staging site and edit
 * check edits by visiting your staging site in a Web browser
 * push the branch to your fork